-Orlistat – One more of the over-the-counter diet pills that acts by absorbing fat in the body.
+Orlistat – One more of the over-the-counter diet pills that act by absorbing fat in the body.

-Sibutramine- Suppressant of appetite that has the risk of causing heart attacks and strokes.
+Sibutramine- Suppressant of appetite that risks causing heart attacks and strokes.

 Rimonabant – Reduces appetite and increases energy expenditure.
 It has not been approved in the United States as an anti-obesity medication.